Sebastián Beccacece: Defensa y Justicia

 On 15 November 2016, Beccacece replaced Ariel Holan at the helm of Argentine Primera División side Defensa y Justicia.
 His first match in charge of the club occurred thirteen days later, a 1–2 loss against Patronato.

 Beccacece was also in charge of Defensa during their 2017 Copa Sudamericana run, the club's first continental competition in their history, where they notably knocked out Brazilian side São Paulo at the Morumbi Stadium.
 His last match in charge occurred on 28 June, a 1–0 win against Chapecoense, as he left the club to join Sampaoli's staff again.

 Argentina (assistant)

 After admitting contacts made by Sampaoli in April 2017, Beccacece accepted the role as his assistant manager at the Argentina football team in May, and joined the staff in June.
 Despite struggling in the qualifiers, they achieved the qualification to the 2018 FIFA World Cup in the last round.

 After Argentina's elimination from the World Cup, Beccacece rescinded his contract with the Argentine Football Association on 6 July 2018.

 Defensa y Justicia return

 On 7 July 2018, Beccacece returned to Defensa y Justicia, again being named their manager.
 He achieved an impressive 2018–19 season with the club, finishing second and qualifying the team to the Copa Libertadores for the first time in their history.

 Independiente

-On 7 June 2019, Beccacece was presented as manager of fellow top tier side Independiente.
-He left the club on 26 October, on a mutual agreement.
+On 7 June 2019, Beccacece was presented as manager of fellow top-tier side Independiente.
+He left the club on 26 October, by mutual agreement.